-- Teams will have weekly meetings. - Meetings minuted - Files of Booked Hours spreadsheets, Time sheet and minutes are to be emailed to me and Project Team Supervisor on Fridays - Late Booked Hours spreadsheet, Minutes, Time-Sheet will result in reduced Professionalism mark - First mentor session is in Week 2 - 4 sessions across semester with a mentor from industry - Mentor meetings are significant learning opportunities Don't miss them!
+- Teams will have weekly meetings. - Meetings minuted - Files of Booked Hours spreadsheets, Time sheet and minutes are to be emailed to your Project Team Auditor on Fridays - Late Booked Hours spreadsheet, Minutes, Time-Sheet will result in reduced Professionalism mark - First mentor session is in Week 2 - 4 sessions across semester with a mentor from industry - Mentor meetings are significant learning opportunities Don't miss them!